Ultraschall/ultraschall-3/CODE_OF_CONDUCT.md

 ### Be respectful

-We are a world-wide community of professionals, and we conduct ourselves professionally.
+We are a community of professionals, and we conduct ourselves professionally.
 Disagreement is no excuse for poor behavior and poor manners.
 Disrespectful and unacceptable behavior includes, but is not limited to:

 - Violent threats or language.
 - Discriminatory or derogatory jokes and language.